mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 };
 ```

-If a collision occurs after gravity is applied, we may place the current piece.  `TryPlaceCollisionPiece` uses the old, non-colliding state to places the active piece if the current delay is over its limit (one frame).
+If a collision occurs after gravity is applied, we may place the current piece.  `TryPlaceCollisionPiece` uses the old, non-colliding state to place the active piece if the current delay is over its limit (one frame).

 ```cpp
 template <typename s>